Brigadirk/based.guide/backend/bases/freestateproject.md

 In order to do so, you must select in the affirmative that, ‘I hereby state my solemn intent to move to the State of New Hampshire.
 Once there, I will exert the fullest practical effort toward the creation of a society in which the maximum role of civil government is the protection of individuals' life, liberty, and property.’

-Find the pledge at the bottom of the page: <https://www.fsp.org/>
+Find the pledge at the bottom of the [Free State Project website](https://www.fsp.org/)

-For more information about moving and inquiries related to buying or renting a home in New Hampshire, see: <https://www.fsp.org/move-to-nh>
+For more information about moving and inquiries related to buying or renting a home in New Hampshire, see: [move to NH](https://www.fsp.org/move-to-nh)

 ## Additional Information